- Clinical Trial Solutions

 Blinded sample size re-estimation allows the estimation of improved estimates for these nuisance parameters without unblinding the study.

-In the current nQuery Adapt, the internal pilot method assigns an initial cohort of subjects as the “pilot study” and then calculates an updated value for a nuisance parameter of interest.
+The internal pilot method assigns an initial cohort of subjects as the “pilot study” and then calculates an updated value for a nuisance parameter of interest.
 This updated nuisance parameter value is then used to increase the study sample size if required, with the final analysis conducted with standard fixed term analyses with the internal pilot data included.

-The Blinded Sample Size Re-estimation tables in nQuery Adapt allow users to seamlessly conduct an internal pilot study for common two means and two proportions design scenarios.
-The tables in nQuery Adapt that aid you with Blinded Sample Size Re-estimation are as follows:
+The Blinded Sample Size Re-estimation tables in nQuery allow users to seamlessly conduct an internal pilot study for common two means and two proportions design scenarios.
+The tables in nQuery that aid you with Blinded Sample Size Re-estimation are as follows:

-Blinded sample size re-estimation for the two sample chi-squared test updates the sample size based on a
+Blinded sample size re-estimation for the two sample chi-squared test updates the sample size based on a blinded estimate of the total proportion of successes and combining this with the initial proportion difference estimate.
+The user can enter either the proportion of successes or number of successes for the equivalent analysis.